oracle/terraform-provider-oci/website/docs/r/database_autonomous_exadata_infrastructure.html.markdown

 * `time_created` - The date and time the Autonomous Exadata Infrastructure was created.
 * `zone_id` - The OCID of the zone the Autonomous Exadata Infrastructure is associated with.

+## Timeouts

+The `timeouts` block allows you to specify [timeouts](https://registry.terraform.io/providers/hashicorp/oci/latest/docs/guides/changing_timeouts) for certain operations:
+	* `create` - (Defaults to 12 hours), when creating the Autonomous Exadata Infrastructure
+	* `update` - (Defaults to 12 hours), when updating the Autonomous Exadata Infrastructure
+	* `delete` - (Defaults to 12 hours), when destroying the Autonomous Exadata Infrastructure

 ## Import

 AutonomousExadataInfrastructures can be imported using the `id`, e.g.